-Giving voice to the words is for me an exquisite endeavor.
-I perform solo as well as collaborate with musicians and dancers, integrating movement.
-Audio and video recordings can be found to the left and please click below for a recording of I am water, performed for Water Sines.
+Bringing poetry to the stage is for me an exquisite endeavor.
+I enjoy performing solo, often integrating movement with my words, as well as collaborating with musicians and dancers.
+Audio and video recordings can be found to the left and please click below for a recording of I am water, performed for Water Sines at St. Mark’s Cathedral in Seattle.

 I am water…